modularml/mojo/proposals/stdlib-extensions.md

 Modular staff will ensure the quality of the feature is adequate before merging it in `modularml/mojo`.
-It will also be the place to fix all breaking changes introduced in the nightly since the latest stable release which impacted the code of the feature.
+It will also be the place to fix all breaking changes introduced in the nightly since the latest stable release which impacted the feature's source code.

 ### The future of this repository when Mojo has a public source of truth